fieldtrip/website/reference/ft_channelrepair.md

  another dataset or from a template.

- The EEG, MEG or NIRS sensor positions can be present in the data or can be specified as cfg.elec          = structure with electrode positions or filename, see FT_READ_SENS cfg.grad          = structure with gradiometer definition or filename, see FT_READ_SENS cfg.opto          = structure with optode definition, see FT_READ_SENS
+ The EEG, MEG or NIRS sensor positions can be present in the data or can be specified as cfg.elec          = structure with electrode positions, see FT_DATATYPE_SENS cfg.elecfile      = name of file containing the electrode positions, see FT_READ_SENS cfg.grad          = structure with gradiometer definition, see FT_DATATYPE_SENS cfg.gradfile      = name of file containing the gradiometer definition, see FT_READ_SENS cfg.opto          = structure with optode definition, see FT_DATATYPE_SENS cfg.optofile      = name of file containing the optode definition, see FT_READ_SENS

  This function only interpolates data over space, not over time.
 If you want to interpolate using temporal information, e.g. using a segment of data before and